michiwieland/gpg-instructions/1_computer_setup.md

 After you installed this software from the internet, please remove the network connection (if possible by physical plugging).

+### Configuration

+You should apply the configurations from the previous section "Software configuration" also to your Tails user (see above).

 ## Encrypted usb drive